themeldingwars/PIN/README.md

    - WebHostManager
 10. Start Firefall
 11. Login to the server:
-    - If Steam auto login has been enabled, you will directly ne navigated to the character selection screen
+    - If Steam auto login has been enabled, you will directly be navigated to the character selection screen
     - Otherwise, leave the login fields blank or enter anything you want and click "Login"
 12. Load into the game by pressing the "Enter World" button